Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

       The client receives DASH or HLS streams, and is not affected by the specification of this work.
 Nevertheless, it is expected that by using a common media application format, less caching and less overhead in the network will result in a better user experience.
 The client still needs to retrieve license and key information by steps defined outside of this specification.
-Information on how to retrieve this information will typically be signalled in the manifest prepared by the packager.
+Information on how to retrieve this information will typically be signaled in the manifest prepared by the packager.

       This example aims to illustrate how the specification defined in this document can be used to provide a live streaming presentation to clients, this example does not preclude other ways of using the specification and protocols defined in this document.

-## Example 2: Low-Latency DASH with an Open-Source Encoder and Packager, and a Combination of Interface-1 and Interface-2 ##{##Example_2}
+## Example 2: Low-Latency DASH, and Combination of Interface-1 and Interface-2 ##{##Example_2}

       A second example can be seen in Figure 11.
 It constitutes the reference workflow for chunked DASH CMAF under development by DASH-IF and DVB.
 In this workflow a contribution encoder produces an [=RTP=] mezzanine stream